 Your vision here needs to be the goal you want your company to become.
 Example – ‘Our vision is to become the leading online platform for upskilling college graduates and professionals’.

 3. The Team slide

 Here investors wish to know about your teammates.
-Many believe a company’s teams is the most important determining factor towards investing or not.
-This slide usually includes images of key team members, titles of team members, a short summary of the team’s prior employment and expertise and any consultants or board members whom might have worked with your company.
+Many believe a company’s teams are the most important determining factor towards investing or not.
+This slide usually includes images of key team members, titles of team members, a short summary of the team’s prior employment and expertise, and any consultants or board members who might have worked with your company.

 4. The Problem slide

 Here’s where you define the problem your startup is solving.
 Size of, importance, and for whom you are solving the problem.

 As the previous slide spoke about the problem, this next slide needs to articulate your proposed solution and why it is better than other solutions in the market.
 Coordinate this slide carefully with the ‘product’ slide as there could be overlap.